What Is Civil Rights Law?

 Federal and state laws exist to protect Americans from discrimination.
 If you have been discriminated against by an employer or a government agency and seek to bring a claim under the applicable law, you are using civil rights laws.
 These laws have created legal remedies for those suffering from unfair treatment by the government or even private parties in some cases.

-The following overview offers some examples of significant civil rights federal legislation that the federal government passed in the 20th century, in the wake of the Civil Rights Movement and other social advances.
-You can use this overview to help you evaluate whether you have a case and decide whether you should speak with a lawyer and pursue legal action.
+The following overview offers examples of significant civil rights federal legislation that the federal government passed in the 20th century in the wake of the Civil Rights Movement and other social advances.
+You can use this overview to help you evaluate whether you have a case.
+You can also speak with an experienced civil rights lawyer who can advise you on how to proceed.

-Civil rights laws generally focus on protecting people from discrimination.
-These laws are created in Congress, common law court cases, and U.S. Supreme Court decisions.
-These laws create groups of people called “protected classes,” including age, sex, race, color, national origin, and religion.
-The first primary civil rights legislation followed the 13th, 14th, and 15th amendments to the U.S. Constitution after the U.S. Civil War.
+Civil rights legislation provides key protections against discrimination.
+Congress, common law court cases, and U.S. Supreme Court decisions create these laws.
+These laws create groups of people called “protected classes,” including race, color, sex (encompassing sexual orientation, gender identity, and pregnancy status), age, national origin, and religion.
+The first primary civil rights legislation followed the Thirteenth, Fourteenth, and Fifteenth Amendments to the U.S. Constitution after the U.S. Civil War.
 These constitutional amendments ended slavery, established due process and equal protection under the law, and expanded the right to vote, respectively.

-Since then, numerous civil rights cases and federal laws have been enacted to protect against discrimination and ensure equal protection and opportunity for minorities—from the elimination of poll taxes and literacy tests in voting to desegregation in public schools to employment discrimination protections for members of the LGTBQ community.
-Major laws in this area include:
+Since then, numerous civil rights cases and federal laws have been enacted to protect against discrimination and ensure equal protection and opportunity for minorities—from the elimination of poll taxes and literacy tests in voting to desegregation in public schools to employment discrimination protections for members of the LGTBQ+ community.

-• Fair Housing Act: protects buyers and renters from discrimination because of their race, color, national origin, religion, sex, familial status, and disability.
+• The Fair Housing Act protects buyers and renters from discrimination based on race, color, national origin, religion, sex, familial status, and disability.

 These are all federal laws, which means they create a national baseline.
-States can pass their own protections against discrimination, offering more protection than federal laws do.
-For example, many states have extended protections to explicitly prohibit discrimination based on sexual orientation or gender identity, or expression.
+States can pass protections against discrimination, offering more protection than federal laws.
+For example, many states have extended protections to explicitly prohibit discrimination based on sexual orientation, gender identity, or expression.

 If your civil rights have been violated, you may be able to file a claim to recover damages.
 Where you will file your case depends on whether the right was created by federal law or state law, and it will depend on whether you are a member of a federally protected class or a state-protected class.